ValkyFischer/ValkyrieUtils/readme/tools.md

 - `matchDict(obj)`: Match the input dictionary to the correct type.
 - `formatSize(size)`: Format the input size (in bytes) to a human-readable format.
 - `formatSpeed(speed)`: Format the input speed (in bits) to a human-readable format.
-- `uniqueHWID()`: Generate a unique hardware ID for the current machine.
+- `generateHwid()`: Generate a unique hardware ID for the current machine.
+- `generateCode(length)`: Generate a random code of the specified length.
+- `markdownHtml(text)`: Convert the input Markdown text to HTML.

 ### Note